Gib Gas – Ich will Spass: Plot

-A high school student Robby (Markus Mörl) joins his new classmates in a Munich school, where he meets the extrovert Tina (Nena) and falls in love with her.
+High school student Robby joins his new classmates in a Munich school, where he meets extrovert Tina and falls in love with her.
 Tina, however, only has eyes for Tino (Endrick Gerber), a carny with a mullet and a car.
 While Robby tries in vain to conquer Tina's heart, she already has other plans: she wants to drop out of school and run away with Tino.
 Tino, however, drives off without Tina.
 In order to catch up with him, Tina, without explaining her motives, charms Robby to "step on the gas" and on Robby's scooter, Tina and Robby give chase.
 Over the course of their pursuit they come to like each other more and more.

-In an old hut they finally kiss, and Tina realises that she has fallen in love with Robby.
-At the same time, however, Robby finally becomes aware that they have only been driving around in pursuit of Tino and leaves.
+In an old hut they eventually kiss, and Tina realises that she has fallen in love with Robby.
+At the same time, however, Robby finally becomes aware that they have only been riding around in pursuit of Tino and leaves.
 Tina finds Robby on the train to Venice, where the finale is set.
 In Venice Tina doesn't want anything to do with Tino, who falls into the water and Robby goes to his rescue.
 Neither can swim, however, and so Tino is pulled out by a girl on a passing boat whilst Tina saves Robby.